domax/gwt-phys2d/README.md

 Project Structure
 -----------------

-As I mentioned before, this project is Eclipse-related - it meand just that I used project structure as it was proposed by Eclipse, but I tried to avoid commiting any things that has some specific information from my computer (full paths, libs that provided by Eclipse and so on), so this
+As I mentioned before, this project is Eclipse-related - it means just that I used project structure as it was proposed by Eclipse, but I tried to avoid commiting any things that has some specific information from my computer (full paths, libs that provided by Eclipse and so on), so this